cleggacus/deadline-dash/README.md

 If you would rather use maven directly you can install maven at [https://maven.apache.org/download.cgi]()

 ### How to run using Maven
-If you would rather use the command line you can run maven directly by running this command in the project folder.
+You can run the app using maven by running this command in the project folder.
 ```bash
 mvn javafx:run
 ```